-Trump campaign goes into full projection mode with new “Liar” ads
+Trump campaign goes into full projection mode with new ‘Liar’ ads

 In a speech Wednesday, he spoke for the first time about a near future where he is no longer in office.
 Now his campaign, at least on Facebook, is going into full projection mode, running at least nine new ads Thursday calling his opponent Joe Biden a “liar.”

 The messages and images in the nine “liar” ads were used in 215 total ads run by the campaign starting October 15.
-The text on many of the ads reads “Joe Biden is a liar and needs to held accountable.”
+The text on many of the ads reads “Joe Biden is a liar and needs to be held accountable.”

 Some examples, from Facebook’s ads archive: